taoistmath/err-odysseus/README.md

 err-odysseus
 ==========

-Hubot plugin for our ErrBot Odysseus.
-Tells you who he is.
+ErrBot plugin to describe our company bot, Odysseus